-two firms' portfolios of retained mortgage assets, which generate significant additional interest income, grew particularly rapidly from the mid 1990s until the accounting scandals that befell the two firms in 2003 (Freddie Mac) and 2004 (Fannie Mae).
+Fannie Mae and Freddie Mac's share of the mortgage market grew quite steadily between the early 1980s and the early 2000s, although the volume of mortgages they owned or guaranteed accelerated in dollar terms due to overall market growth.
+The two firms' portfolios of retained mortgage assets, which generate significant additional interest income, grew particularly rapidly from the mid-1990s until the accounting scandals that befell the two firms in 2003 (Freddie Mac) and 2004 (Fannie Mae).

-The two firms' growing size and profitability was also reflected in their cumulative stock returns shown in Figure 2.
-Fannie Mae's stock did not outperform the market in the 1970s and 1980s, and experienced a period of high volatility in the early 1980s due to the high interest rate environment that also triggered the demise of many savings and loan associations (or "thrifts").
+The two firms' growing size and profitability was also reflected in their stock returns.
+Fannie Mae's stock did not outperform the market in the 1970s and 1980s, and experienced a period of high volatility in the early 1980s, due to the high interest rate environment that also triggered the demise of many savings and loan associations (or "thrifts").
 (Freddie Mac became publicly traded in 1989.)
 Both firms significantly outperformed the overall stock market in the 1990s, however.
-These stock price gains reflected expectations and realizations of rapid, profitable growth, achieved through a combination of mortgage market growth, changes in senior management strategy, a greater understanding of how to leverage their existing funding advantage, and the very low statutory capital requirements established in 1992.2 The two firms also started competing more directly.
-Historically,
+These stock price gains reflected expectations and realizations of rapid, profitable growth, achieved through a combination of mortgage market growth, changes in senior management strategy, a greater understanding of how to leverage their existing funding advantage and the very low statutory capital requirements established in 1992.2 The two firms also started competing more directly.
+Historically, Freddie Mac had securitized mortgages originated by thrifts, whereas Fannie Mae tended to hold mortgages purchased from mortgage banks, but this segmentation broke down over time.

 2 Demand-side forces likely also played a key role.
-For example, Basel I risk-based capital regulations gave some banks an incentive to swap their mortgages for agency mortgage-backed securities and encouraged other banks to sell mortgage assets outright.
+For example, Basel I risk-based capital regulations incentivized some banks to swap their mortgages for agency mortgage-backed securities, and encouraged other banks to sell mortgage assets outright.
 This helped spur the firms' credit guarantee and investment portfolio businesses, respectively (Frame and White 2005).